bayfrontmedia/php-validator/README.md

 ## PHP validator

-Simple class used to validate types and values.
+Simple class used to validate a variety of data.

 - [License](#license)
 - [Author](#author)